 - 4.08 Removal of Directors.
 In appropriate circumstances, the Committee, in its discretion, shall consider and may recommend to the Board that it (a) ask for the resignation of a director, (b) refuse to nominate such director for re-election or, (c) if permitted by applicable law, remove such director prior to the end of such director's elected term, each in accordance with applicable provisions, if any, of the Company’s bylaws, Corporate Governance Guidelines and applicable law.

 - 4.09 Evaluation of Board and Management.
-The Committee may oversee the evaluation of the Board.
+The Committee may oversee the evaluation of the Board and management.

 - 4.10 Corporate Governance Recommendations.
 The Committee may make recommendations to the Board regarding corporate governance matters, including, but not limited to, the Company’s certificate of incorporation, bylaws, this Charter and the charters of the Company’s other committees.